 because my husband’s luggage held that purchase he had made.

-He’d packed that clock up earlier, while I was in
+He’d packed that clock up earlier, while I was in the loo,

 and kept it close beside him.
 Why?
 I only wish I knew!

 His cabin bag went bumping down the rollers, and the clock –

 that hadn’t worked for ages – came to life, and said, “Tick, tock!”

 It kept on ticking loudly, in an ominous refrain.